 What is a Private Right of Action?

-The following are examples of the Wage and Hour laws which can be enforced through a private right of action to recover unpaid wages:
+The following are examples of the wage and hour laws that can be enforced through a private right of action:

 - Minimum Wage Law ( M.G.L. c.
 151, s.
 1, 2 and 7)

 - Payment of Wages Law ( M.G.L. c.
 149, s.
 148)

 - Prevailing Wage Laws ( M.G.L. c.
 149, s.
 27, 27F-27H)